Deported man Piripi Kingi gets home detention for Ponsonby Rd bar brawl in Rotorua

 Judge Cooper said despite the incident, Kingi had turned his life around since coming back to New Zealand and was more settled.

-He acknowledged Kingi had offered $1000 emotional harm reparation to the victim and that he wanted to do anger management and drug and alcohol counselling.
+He acknowledged Kingi had offered $1000 emotional harm reparation to the victim and that he wanted anger management and drug and alcohol counselling.

 The victim told the Rotorua Daily Post he understood it would be better for Kingi's partner and children to not lose their home and hoped Kingi would get help for his anger issues.